We are so sorry, but we are completely. booked for all individual and assessment appointments after 2pm this summer and for the 2021-2022 school year.

 Because we may not have the expertise to work with every type of case, it is important for you (and us) to make sure our skills are well-matched.
 The kind of individual therapy we do requires the child to be able to attend and cooperate with the lessons to some degree.

-**When we do in-person therapy, these issues are especially important:
+**When doing in-person therapy, these issues are especially important:

 We cannot take on children who are physically aggressive with our staff.
 If your child assaults our staff, we will need to discontinue services.
-Children who scream often can be very disruptive to the other sessions that are being conducted.
-If your child is screaming/crying frequently, we will also need to work with you to find another practice that is a better fit for your child.
+Children who scream often can be very disruptive to the other sessions that are being conducted so may be a better fit for teletherapy or a practice that has a different set-up.

 In most cases, children do best when their parent waits outside the room until they have settled into a routine and bonded with the therapist.
 Occasionally, other practices may be more suited to your child’s needs.
 If we feel your child will benefit from a different approach, we will refer you to the right professional.